Singapore Airlines KrisFlyer: Spontaneous Escapes for March 2026

 Singapore (SIN) to Bangkok (BKK) and Phuket (HKT) – 9,100 miles

-Bangkok and Phuket price at 9,100 miles in economy, with business class also on sale at 17,500 miles.
-These routes are available in at least one direction on various dates, and they’re ideal for easy weekend trips from Singapore – or as positioning legs to connect with other award tickets.
+Bangkok, Phuket, Manila, Hanoi, Ho Chi Minh City, and several other Southeast Asian cities price at 9,100 miles in economy.
+These routes are ideal for easy weekend trips from Singapore or as positioning legs to connect with other award tickets.

 There’s no registration required for this promotion, and you simply complete an award booking through the Singapore Airlines website as you normally would.
 Just sign in to your account, and make sure to select “Redeem miles” before you begin your search.